ConfederacyOfGaia/Gaia/players-guide.md

 #### Kylven

 Kylves have pale skin, light brown or blond hair, and light eyes in a variety of colors.
-Both males and females wear their hair long and braided in intricate patterns that vary with the fashions and are usually mirrored in the stylings of the horses for which they are best known.

-***Ability Score Increase.*** One ASI must go into Dexterity, and the other two can go wherever the player wants.
+***Ability Score Increase.*** One ASI must go into Dexterity, one ASI must go into Intelligence, and the other can go wherever the player wants.

 ***Backgrounds.*** Common backgrounds include Artisan, Craftsperson (Blacksmith, Leatherworker), Criminal, Herder, Mercenary, Merchant, Outlander, Politician, Rancher, Soldier.